top of page

 Susan: Me neither, my Lord!

-Murray enters, pale and shivering
+Murray is suddenly pale and shivering

 B: Saints preserve us Murray - what ails thee?